AN INTERPRETIVE CROSSROADS

 - chasing external response (applause, traction, virality) as a substitute for purpose

-- constant pivoting based on feedback, losing the original signal
+- constant pivoting based on feedback, losing the original vision

 - scattering energy across too many “ships,” none of them well-supplied